Nate Lowe Player Props: Rangers vs. Rays

 Nate Lowe At The Plate

-- He ranks 44th in batting average, 36th in on base percentage, and 77th in slugging among the qualified hitters in MLB.
+- He ranks 50th in batting average, 35th in on base percentage, and 78th in slugging among the qualifying hitters in MLB action.

+- Lowe has picked up a hit in 48 of 63 games this season, with multiple hits 16 times.

-- Lowe has had at least one RBI in 45.2% of his games this year (28 of 62), with two or more RBI seven times (11.3%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 44.4% of his games this season, Lowe has had at least one RBI.
+He's picked up more than one in 11.1% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.